Trump's presidency is bad for business — his own

 Loss of 'prestige'

-Macy's dropped Trump's signature ties last year after his disparaging remarks about Mexicans.
+Macy's dropped Trump's signature ties in July 2015 after he made disparaging remarks about Mexicans in announcing his candidacy.
 Just a few years ago, he had been prominently featured in Macy's advertising — even though activists had been pressuring it for years to sever its relationship with Trump for what they described as chauvinistic and misogynistic behavior.
 In 2012, after an online petition called for Macy's to remove him from its ads, Trump told this reporter in a phone interview: "I do what's right.
 I don't have a plan."

 Even before taking office, Trump's acrimonious presidential campaign had already started to shave the shine off his own brand.
 The number of luxury consumers who rated the Trump brand as "upper class" fell to 50 percent, according to the January 2016 results of an annual brand survey from BAV Consulting, a division of advertising giant Young & Rubicam.
 Those equating the Trump brand with prestige also saw a 40 percent decline.

 But business is brisk in Trump country.
-At Trump National Golf Club in Mooresville, North Carolina, the membership roster is swelling, The New York Times reported, and NASCAR stars and pit crew chiefs are snapping up real estate.
-The paper also found that private event bookings at the Mooresville club are on an upswing in this area that voted heavily for Trump.
+At Trump National Golf Club in Mooresville, North Carolina — an area where many Nascar stars live and that voted heavily for Trump — the membership roster is swelling and private event bookings are on an upswing, The New York Times reported.

 International connection

-Note: CORRECTION (Oct.
-16, 2017, 11:15 a.m.): An earlier version of this article misstated when Macy's dropped Donald Trump's signature ties.
-It was in July 2015, not last year.